kishorekrrish/sfdc-website/_posts/2019-12-14-use-lwc-in-flows.md

 **Let's get some clarity of the requirement before we move forward** Let's have you want a flow that displays a list of Accounts in a nice SLDS styled data-table, select the accounts and display the selected account Ids.
-That's pretty staright-forward, I took this simple example so don't get confused.
+That's pretty straight-forward, I took this simple example so don't get confused.

 Wait a Second!
-How would the Flow know what accounts I have selected in the lightning component, is there anything that communicates between LWC and Flows ?
+How would the Flow know what accounts I have selected in the lightning component, is there anything that communicates between LWC and Flows?

-Obviously, we need declare the properties that could communicate between LWC and Flow.
-As, we have Targets we also have Target Configs where we declare properties.
-In this case we declare two properties
+We need to declare the properties that could communicate between LWC and Flow.
+As we have Targets we also have Target Configs where we declare properties.
+In this case, we declare two properties
-- Property named **Accounts** of type="@salesforce/schema/account[]" which recieves list of accounts that have to displayed in the list.
+- Property named **Accounts** of type="@salesforce/schema/account[]" which receives a list of accounts that have to displayed in the list.
 - Property named **selectedAccsString** of type="String", so that we could display selected records Ids as a string. we can probably declare another property of type array of string to capture selected Ids as an array of strings instead of string.

 ```html